thooks1203/echodeed/EchoDeed_Complete_Demo_Script_Sept2025.md

 - Highlight multiple user types

 ### **Talking Points:**
-*"Notice we have dedicated dashboards for every stakeholder in the K-8 ecosystem:"*
+*"Notice we have dedicated dashboards for every stakeholder in the middle school ecosystem:"*

 ✅ **Teacher Dashboard** - *"Classroom management and student progress tracking"*
 ✅ **Parent Dashboard** - *"Real-time notifications when their child performs kindness"*